Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Overview

 \section{Overview}

 This supplementary material provides additional details and results to support the main paper.
-We first describe the complete experimental setup, including training procedures, datasets, evaluation metrics, and baseline configurations.
-We then present extended implementation details and a three-stage breakdown of our training pipeline, covering U-Net distillation, temporal-aware decoder training, and the Auto-regressive Temporal Guidance module.
-Next, we report additional quantitative comparisons on multiple benchmarks under both bidirectional and unidirectional settings, followed by extensive qualitative visualizations illustrating perceptual quality and temporal consistency.
-We also include representative failure cases to highlight current limitations.
+We first describe the complete experimental setup in~\cref{sec:experimental_setup}, including training procedures, datasets, evaluation metrics, and baseline configurations.
+We then present extended implementation details and a three-stage breakdown of our training pipeline in~\cref{sec:implementation_details,sec:training_details}, covering U-Net distillation, temporal-aware decoder training, and the Auto-regressive Temporal Guidance module.
+Next, we report additional quantitative and visual comparisons on multiple benchmarks under both bidirectional and unidirectional settings in~\cref{sec:quantitative_compare,sec:additional_vis}, followed by extensive qualitative visualizations illustrating perceptual quality and temporal consistency.
+We also include representative failure cases to highlight current limitations in~\cref{sec:failure_cases}. \textbf{Video results.} We provide an accompanying HTML index for interactive playback of all supplementary videos and zoom-in comparisons.